tjallo/DiscordPyBot/README.md

 * [werkzeug](https://pypi.org/project/Werkzeug/)
 * [PyNaCl](https://pypi.org/project/PyNaCl/)
 * [dataclasses](https://pypi.org/project/dataclasses/)

-Use the provided ```installPip.bat ``` (located in installation files folder) script to install all the PIP libraries for you.
+Use the provided requirements.txt (located in installation files folder) script to install all the PIP libraries for you.
+Using ```pip install -m requirements.txt```

 ###  Installation and Configuration

 Make sure that you have 'deeppyer' in your /bin/ folder to so you can run it from the command line (not in /home/.local/bin)

-Install all required pip files by running ```installPip.bat ``` which is located in the installation files folder.
+Install all required pip files by running ```pip install -m requirements.txt``` the requirements are located in the installation files folder.

- The only file that needs configuration right now is the "credentials.py" Edit the "example_crediantials.py" with your own credentials, and rename the file to "credentials.py"
+ The only file that needs configuration is the "credentials.py" Edit the "example_crediantials.py" with your own credentials, and rename the file to "credentials.py"

 ### Running the Bot